What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 Co-evolving is about embodying and institutionalizing the new.
 At this stage, you and your core team members will decide what prototype will advance to the pilot phase.
 You’ll create infrastructures and ecosystems to scale the new idea.
 You’ll create narratives about societal renewal.

-To sum up, on the left-hand side of the U (co-initiating and co-sensing) people let go of their preconceptions and collect information from far and wide.
+To sum up, as visualized below in Figure 5.3.1, on the left-hand side of the U (co-initiating and co-sensing) people let go of their preconceptions and collect information from far and wide.
 At the bottom of the U is presencing, the space of being with the unknown and listening to deeper wisdom of the system.
 On the right-hand side of the U (co-creating and co-evolving) people develop new ideas and prototype and test them.

 Reflection